-Eyes knows how to compare two baselines and determine if they can be merged automatically or if some sort of manual user resolution is required.
-For example, an ignore region added to a source baseline step that did not change in the target baseline can be automatically added to the target baseline, but if another ignore region was added to the same step in the target baseline, user intervention is required to determine whether to keep only one of the added regions, or to keep both of them.
+Eyes knows how to compare two baselines and determine whether they can be merged automatically or whether user intervention is required.
+For example, an ignore region added to a source baseline step that did not change in the target baseline can be automatically added to the target baseline, but if another ignore region was added to the same step in the target baseline, user intervention is required to determine whether to keep only one of the added regions or both of them.

-As described above, the item on the GitHub pull-request page marked “scm/applitools” indicates the merge status of the Eyes baselines in the source branch.
+As described above, the item on the GitHub pull request page marked “scm/applitools” indicates the merge status of the Eyes baselines in the source branch.

-When you click on the “Details” link on this item, the browser will switch to the Test Manager "Merge branch" page preloaded with the source and target branches derived from the pull-request.
-If there are no conflicts, then the Test Manager will first display a pop-up window stating this.
+When you click on the Details link on this item, the browser switches to the Test Manager Merge branches page preloaded with the source and target branches derived from the pull request.
+If there are no conflicts, then the Test Manager displays a pop-up window to confirm this.

-Press “Got it!” to remove the pop-up.
+Click Got it! to remove the pop-up.

-An alternative to resolving each test individually is to use the checkbox at the start of each row to select rows and then use the buttons in the toolbar at the top left of the window to choose how to resolve the selected rows.
-The toolbar also has buttons that allow you to delete selected baselines in the source branch or to undo the resolution made for the selected baselines.
+An alternative to resolving each test individually is to use the check boxes at the start of each row to select rows and then use the buttons in the toolbar at the top left of the window to choose how to resolve the selected rows.
+The toolbar also has buttons that allow you to delete selected baselines in the source branch or undo the resolution made for the selected baselines.